Julian Assange: A timeline of Wikileaks founder's case

 23 May 2019

-The US justice department file 17 new charges against Mr Assange accusing him of violating the espionage act by publishing classified military and diplomatic documents.
+The US justice department files 17 new charges against Mr Assange, accusing him of violating the Espionage Act by publishing classified military and diplomatic documents.

 The indictment said Mr Assange had "repeatedly encouraged sources with access to classified information to steal and provide it to Wikileaks to disclose".

-Wikileaks tweeted that the announcement was "madness" and the "end of national security journalism and the first amendment".
+Wikileaks tweets that the announcement is "madness" and the "end of national security journalism and the first amendment".

 A Swedish prosecutor says an investigation into an allegation of rape against Mr Assange in 2010 has been discontinued.

 Deputy chief prosecutor Eva-Marie Persson says that because so much time has passed since the allegation was made, the evidence has weakened considerably.